cosc121od/oonoughtsandcrosses/README.md

 oonoughtsandcrosses
 ===================

-An OO implementation of noughts and crosses
+An OO implementation of noughts and crosses.
+Easties Rule!